sushantkapare-dev/AWS_Devops_Zero_to_Hero/Docker/Senario_based_Q.md

 Solution: To manage persistent data in Docker, consider the following approaches:

-**Docker Volumes: Use Docker volumes to store data externally from the containers.
+**Docker Volumes**: Use Docker volumes to store data externally from the containers.
 Volumes are independent of container lifecycles, making them ideal for persistent storage.
 Create a volume using:
 ```
 docker volume create <volume_name>
 ```